comboyin/lesson_wordpress/lession 2/README.md

 # lesson 2
  - Request

-Create new input type text last_name

-Create new field "twitter_handler"
+Create new field like the picture below: